 Just a quick reminder for a few supplies for the car but a more in-depth reading and checklist for

 Oil and Antifreeze

 Extra food and water

-Please, take advantage of the download I made for you and share with your friends to make their life easier too!
+Please, take advantage of the family packing printable checklist that I made for you and share it with your friends to make their life easier too!

 More resources for planning your perfect family vacation:

 - How to Plan an Unforgettable Family Vacation (+Free Printable Template)

 - Rules for Flying with a baby (applies to kids too)

 - Winter Road Trip Checklist (34 expert tips)